Model Context Protocol

 Natural Language Interaction with BIM Data

-Enhanced Model Coordination and Viewer Integration
+Enhanced Model Coordination and 3D Viewer Integration

 Automation of Routine Tasks

-Improved Interoperability and Workflow Integration
+Seamless Interoperability and Workflow Integration

 Models and data sources only need to integrate once